Compressed Empirical Measures (in finite dimensions): Approximating convex sets and locating and

 \section{Approximating convex sets and locating $\mean$ and $\mean_n$}

 We start this section with a discussion of a simple approach for approximating convex sets using $\varepsilon$-nets.
 We will find that such an approximation is of very limited use only which motivates the remainder of the paper.
 In this remainder we analyze a stochastic approach at length where we consider the random convex set which is induced by the sample.
-We conclude this section by analyzing where $\mean$ and $\mean_n$ lies within these convex approximations and we provide high probability bounds on the size of balls within the empirical convex set which are centered at $\mean_n$.
+In detail, we control the difference between the empirical convex set $C_n$ corresponding to the sample and its population limit $C$ using VC-theory and Rademacher complexities in Section \ref{sec:emp_convex_sets}.
+Such tools are not necessary for the finite dimensional setting but the question of convergence of the empirical convex set to its population limit can easily be developed for the infinite dimensional setting.
+In particular, the approach based on Rademacher complexities applies directly to infinite dimensional RKHSs.
+In Section \ref{sec:diameter} we study the width of the convex set $C$.
+We link here lower bounds on the width of $C$ to how well constant functions can be approximated within the unit ball of the RKHS.
+Building up on these sections we study how deep $\mean$ lies within $C$ in Section \ref{sec:refinement_location}.
+We also look in this section at an approach based on covariance operators which adapts automatically to the support of the unknown measure.
+Finally, in Section \ref{sec:bringing_it_together} we translate these findings to $\mean_n$ and we provide our main theorems in this section which give high probability bounds on the size of balls within the empirical convex set which are centered at $\mean_n$.